Aryan-20-2006/Forest-Survival/README.md

-# Cabin Survival
+# Among the Pines

-A small first-person survival game developed in Unity during Summer 2026.
+*A small first-person survival game (Cabin Survival)*

+Developed in Unity during Summer 2026.

 The player must gather resources, manage hunger, maintain their campfire, and survive through multiple day-night cycles while exploring a small forest surrounding a cabin.